Free Program to Prevent Diabetes

 What Is Diabetes?

-Diabetes is higher-than-normal blood sugar.
-Prediabetes is blood sugar that is higher than normal, but not as high as in diabetes.
+Diabetes is higher than normal blood sugar.
+Prediabetes, also known as borderline diabetes, is blood sugar that is higher than normal, but not as high as in diabetes.
 Having prediabetes means being at higher risk for developing type 2 diabetes.

 Is Stress Giving Me Diabetes?